Unity-NotThatUnity/OpenHammer/README.md

 This Ruleset is still very much in a WIP state with some features still unpublished or unfinished.
 Please bear with me as I work through the backlog of TODO items.
 I am but one lowley scrivener.

+Latest version upload: V0.5.2 on 20/11/24
+> Added Table of Content
+> Added scenario concepts
+> Added casual scenario rules
+> Added some mutators
+> Added Deployment Zone map creator (Scenarios/Mission Creator.xcf, GIMP Project File)
+> Added .odt file (OpenOffice file format) as the .docx file does not preserve some formatting around images and the Table of Content.

 -Unity